aeleru41/NonbinaryKel/README.md

 * Unzip folder and extract contents to your mods folder.

 ## Compatibility
 This mod will conflict with any mod that edits the `LeahsExMale.png` and `LeahsExFemale.png` sprites in the characters section.
 It will also conflict with mods that change her 4 heart event, the internet version of her 8 heart event, and her 10 heart event.
+Please let me know about any conflicts and I will endeavour to make them compatible!

 ## Version History

+* 1.1
+    * Added i18n compatibility.
 * 1.0
     * Initial Release